Seitenbau/service-kommune-tracker/README.md

    ./gradlew -t run
    ```
 1. *Optional: You can also do this from within IntelliJ.*
-   *Just create a new 'Gradle' run configuration, specify the `run` task, the `-t` argument for auto-refresh and set*
+   *Just create a new 'Gradle' run configuration, specify the `run` task, the `-t` argument for auto-refresh*
    *and set the environment variables from above.*

 ### Building releases